04

 So, how does this script work to create a new table and to add new column to table SQL?

 It specifies that NULL values are not allowed for the column.
-In the Date Created Column, it sets a default value for the current data and the Status IS field is defined as the primary key.
-So, this is just a basic script that creates a small table and is quite easy to understand.
+The Date Created Column sets a default value for the current data, and the Status IS field is defined as the primary key.
+This basic script creates a small table and is relatively easy to understand.
 You can quickly customize this script to run the whole database with its objects, data, and permission all in one go.

-When you create database objects, it is a wonderful practice to see whether an object already exists or not.
-It prevents the error and helps in managing redundancy or duplicate entries that ultimately helps in improving the overall performance of a database script.
+When you create database objects, it is a great practice to see whether an object already exists.
+It prevents errors and helps manage redundancy or duplicate entries that ultimately help improve a database script's overall performance.
 Keep in mind that Create table script will work only if the table does not exist in the database.
 Here is how the script will change in this case.

 IF NOT EXISTS (SELECT * FROM sysobjects WHERE name='Status' AND xtype='U')